 Herman-Miller’s concept for the desk involved moving it around in space as well as up-and-down.
-The brochure talks of “knowledge athletes” (arggh!) moving their desks around to form ad hoc workgroups, and the Levity line included two kinds of carts for trucking your computer workstation around along with the desk to work on projects with other knowledge athletes.
-In the real world, the office furniture supplier rolled the desk into my cubicle at work, where it stayed put until each time I changed location in corporate reorgs.
+The brochure talks of “knowledge athletes” (gag me with a spoon!) moving their desks around to form ad hoc workgroups, and the Levity line included two kinds of carts for trucking your computer workstation around along with the desk to work on projects with other knowledge athletes.
+In the real world, the office furniture supplier rolled the desk into my cubicle at work, where it stayed put until I changed location in corporate reorgs.
 The Levity is a quarter circle with a 4 foot radius, so it fit perfectly into a 8×8 foot cubicle built of 48″ panels: just remove one desk surface.
-Then my company downsized to 42″ panels and the symmetry was gone, but I made it work.
+Then my company downsized our veal fattening pens to 42″ panels; the symmetry was gone, but I made it work.

 A beautiful white elephant

-In retrospect it’s obvious this 600 pound behemoth was a dead end.
+In retrospect it’s obvious this 380 pound behemoth was a dead end.
 Flat lightweight LCD monitors were already available and dominated boxy CRTs by the early 2000s.
 Meanwhile so-called “knowledge athletes” were carrying lightweight laptops around, and the need to support hundreds of pounds of weight vanished.
 Desks no longer needed to be several feet deep to permit a big CRT.
-If you know anyone who wants or needs a beautiful adjustable desk that can support so much weight, please get in touch.

-Some day I’ll write about all my other adjustable desks: the Biomorph Exo home desk (as advertised in the back pages of WIRED magazine), a custom desk powered by a Conset wall-bracket motor, the lightweight Ergotron desk I last used at work that weighs a sixth of the Levity.
+Some day I’ll write about all my other adjustable desks: the Biomorph Exo home desk (as advertised in the back pages of WIRED magazine), the ConSet wall-mounted motorized column I added to a custom work surface, the lightweight Ergotron WorkFit-C desk I last used at work that weighs a sixth of the Levity, …